 Once you’ve chosen a photo for your blog or social media, you can design it on the top it using Canva.
 Add your brand colors and logo, and tailor its resolution as per the requirements of the platform you want to post it to — Canva makes everything as simple as drag and drop.

-Oh, and there are numerous templates to get started with designing almost every kind of graphic you might need for your blog.
+There are also thousands of templates to get started with almost any graphic you’ll need for your blog.

 Tomato-Timer